50 Abandoned Houses That Are Begging to Be Restored

 With such a view of the water, it’s a shame that this abandoned house hasn’t gotten fixed up.
 Make sure you’re picking the right projects if you want to increase the resale value of your home.

 This old farmhouse needs some TLC but if it got a coat of paint and some other features it’d be really eye-catching.
-Get a sense of how to add farmhouse charm to your place easily.

 This old Greek revival style home could look spectacular with some upgrades.
 A lot of brickwork would have to take place as well as new windows.
 Don’t miss these 11 home improvement projects you can do yourself.